Make Running A Habit?

 I think many of us sell ourselves short on a lot of areas in our lives.

-We’ll spend $50 on a pair of running shoes but won’t spend the same amount of money to build a business that can free our time.
+We'll spend $50 on a pair of running shoes but won't spend the same amount of money to become a vasayo brand partner that can free our time.

 We never find out what we truly are capable of until our backs are up against the wall.